FAQ

 On board

-On-board currency is the USD.
-Onboard spend will be added to your final bill.
+The on-board currency is the USD.
+Onboard spending will be added to your final bill.
 It is worth taking a debit/credit card in case of any problems paying your bill.
-Remember to tell your bank before travelling to avoid having your card refused.
+Remember to tell your bank before traveling to avoid having your card refused.

 Antarctica